jpttrssn/swiftui-mail-example/README.md

-# SwfitUI Apple Mail Example
+# SwiftUI Apple Mail Example
 This is a work in progress.

 ## Known Issues